 Becoming an Accounting Entrepreneur

 Starting your own accounting practice means shifting your role from just providing accounting services to taking on the responsibilities of owning and operating a business.
-Those responsibilities include things such as managing the budgeting, pricing, and marketing for your firm, along with handling various day-to-day operational tasks of small business owners, such as payroll and staffing.
+Those responsibilities include things such as:

-A major disadvantage of franchising is not having the freedom to create your own brand identity by designing the exact kind of accounting practice you want.
+A major drawback of franchising is the lack of freedom to create your own brand identity by designing the exact kind of accounting practice you want.
 You can only sell the franchise’s products and services, and at the prices the franchise sets.
 You have to get pre-approval on advertising campaigns.
 The typical franchise agreement contains pages of rules and regulations you have to abide by.

 Accounting Franchise Opportunities in Canada

-There are a number of accounting franchise businesses available in Canada for you to choose from, ranging from franchises that just provide individual tax preparation services, such as Liberty Tax Service and Tax Planning Centre Ltd., to full service business accounting firms such as Padgett Business Services.
-Franchises like Padgett are more appropriate if you want to offer services such as tax planning, financial management, credit card processing, payroll, and other traditional accounting services for business clients.
+There are a number of accounting franchise businesses available in Canada for you to choose from, ranging from franchises that just provide individual tax preparation services to full service business accounting firms that offer services such as tax planning, financial management, credit card processing, payroll, and other traditional accounting services for business clients.

-Before selecting a franchise, check out what training in operating the business is provided.
+Required initial franchise investments can range from a low of several thousand dollars to $25,000 or more, followed by an annual royalty fee.
+The total investment required to get your franchise up and running could run from $50,000 to $100,000.
+Before selecting a franchise, check out what training the parent company provides to ensure your success.
 Some franchises don’t offer any training, while the franchise fee for others includes several weeks of startup training and ongoing courses.